 Melatonin

 Melatonin is a hormone produced by the pineal gland.
-Its uses include treatment of sleep disorders, relief of some type of headache, reduces progression of Alzheimer’s disease and improving the symptoms of tinnitus.
+Its uses include treatment of sleep disorders, relief of some type of headache, reduces progression of Alzheimer’s disease, and improving the symptoms of tinnitus.

-Dietary sources – eggs, fish, legumes, mushrooms, cereals and nuts
+Dietary sources – eggs, fish, legumes, mushrooms, and nuts

-Melatonin is best taken at bed-time on an empty stomach
+Melatonin is best taken at bed-time on an empty stomach.

 Omega-3 (EPA & DHA)

-Omega fish oil contains both Eicosapentaenoic Acid (EPA) and Docosahexaenoic acid (DHA) which are beneficial in reducing blood pressure, reducing the likelihood of heart attack and stroke.
+Omega-3 fatty acids are derived from food and contain both docosahexaenoic acid (DHA) and eicosapentaenoic acid (EPA) which are beneficial in reducing blood pressure, reducing the likelihood of heart attack and stroke.
+EPA and DHA -- are primarily found in certain fish.
+ALA (alpha-linolenic acid), another omega-3 fatty acid, is found in plant sources such as nuts and seeds.
+They are not manufactured in the body.

+DHA levels are especially high in retina (eye), brain, and sperm cells.

+Not only does your body need these fatty acids to function, they also deliver some big health benefits.

-Dietary sources – fish liver oil, oysters, shrimps, eggs, sardine, mackerels
+Dietary sources – DHA and EPA are derived from fatty fish, such as salmon, mackerel, trout, fish liver oil, oysters, shrimps, sardine, mussels, oysters and crabs.
+Also found in eggs.
+Some nuts, seeds and vegetable oils contain another omega-3 called alpha-linolenic acid (ALA).

-Omega-3 should be taken alongside a fatty meal to improve its absorption
+Omega-3 should be taken alongside a fatty meal to improve its absorption.

 Magnesium

 One of the most essential macro minerals in the body.
-The benefits include; essential for healthy bone formation, maintaining healthy muscles, especially cardiac muscles, helping relieve the pains of migraine headache, playing a role in more than 300 enzymes in the body and supporting the immune system.
+The benefits include; essential for healthy bone formation, maintaining healthy muscles, especially cardiac muscles, helping relieve the pains of migraine headache, playing a role in more than 300 enzymes in the body, and supporting the immune system.

-Dietary sources – almonds, spinach, wheat bread, avocado, soymilk, black beans, potato.
+Dietary sources – almonds, spinach, avocados, soymilk, black beans, potatoes.

-Magnesium supplements should be taken with food to avoid GIT effects.
+Magnesium supplements should be taken with food to avoid gastrointestinal effects.

 Calcium